-In the South West, one delegate said that the absence of a clear skills support offering for the region was holding tech startups back from maturing into established scaleups.
+In the South West, one delegate said that the absence of clear skills support offerings for the region was holding tech startups back from maturing into established scaleups.
 “We’re seeing organisations cry out for skills,” they said.
 “I think we need to spend more time focusing on organisations with growth potential and making them aware of what the skills-related opportunities are.”

 Role of education